- Safari Explorer

 - Price from

 Summary : Snorkel at night with Giant Pacific Manta rays and search for marine life in the Humpback National Marine Sanctuary.
 Enjoy an evening pa’ina (feast) and Hawaiian music with Moloka’i locals.
-Visit a plumeria farm and one of Hawaii’s longest beaches.
+Visit a towering waterfall in Halawa’s Cathedral Valley.
 Discover island history at the Lana’i Culture and Heritage Center.
-Experience unparalleled snorkeling, kayaking, stand-up paddle boarding, sailing, beachcombing, and skiff excursions on this adventure exploring four beautiful Hawaiian Islands.
+Experience unparalleled snorkeling, kayaking, stand-up paddle boarding, and skiff excursions on this adventure exploring four beautiful Hawaiian Islands.

 Transfer to our hospitality area on Moloka’i.
 Enjoy a champagne greeting from captain and crew as you board the vessel.
 Settle in and enjoy dinner aboard the yacht followed by a presentation about your adventure ahead.